 Leaders are responsible for arranging Information and Consent Forms.
 Please advise the instructor if any girl has additional needs or medical conditions of which they should be aware.

 We have carried out our own Activity Risk Assessment.
+It includes a number of actions for you to take as Leader.
 Please review this and identify any additional risks or actions required as appropriate.

-The activity leader holds an RYA Instructor qualification, and is a registered volunteer with Girlguiding who has undergone DBS checks.
+The activity leader holds an appropriate RYA qualification, and is a registered volunteer with Girlguiding who has undergone DBS checks.

 - Where is Somerspirit?
 At Sutton Bingham Sailing Club near Yeovil.

 - How many girls can fit in the boat?
 Typically 4-5 Brownies, 3-4 Guides, 2-3 Senior Section members at a time.

 - What happens if the weather is unsuitable?
 We’ll cancel at the earliest opportunity and rearrange.